Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 })
 ```

-## Deciding when to spawn the Win Condition.
+## Deciding when to spawn the Win Condition
 ### We want the player to have to go a certain distance in order to have the chance to win the game.

 - :random: Add a ``||logic:comparison||`` diamond (``||logic: 0 < 0||``) from the ``||logic:Logic||`` category to the **true** value of the ``||logic:if true then||`` container.